syncfusion-content/wpf-docs/wpf/OLAPChart/Exporting.md

 ## Exporting to Word Document

-Essential BI OLAP Chart for WPF supports exporting an OLAP Chart into an MS Word Document.
+Essential BI OLAP Chart for WPF supports exporting an OLAP Chart into an Microsoft Word Document.
 It can also be exported into a Template Word Document file at a position specified by a marker.

-The following methods are used to export an OLAP Chart to an MS Word Document:
+The following methods are used to export an OLAP Chart to an Microsoft Word Document:

 ### Methods Table